-Note: For flip charts containing less than 12 pages, download one of the following 12-page flip chart templates, then begin entering your content later in the page sequence (i.e., for a 10-page flip chart, start your content on page 3).
+Note: For flip charts containing less than 12 pages, download the 12-page flip chart template, then begin entering your content later in the page sequence (i.e., for a 10-page flip chart, leave pages 1 and 2 blank, then start your content on page 3).

 Email the completed document to email@example.com.

 Important!
 Please read the following terms before ordering your flip charts: